 Shareholders should vote on the matters before the AGM by proxy or voting instruction form prior to the proxy cut-off on Tuesday, December 6, 2022 at 10:00 am EST.

 Joining the AGM

 After you register, you will be provided with call in details including a Conference ID and your PIN.
-Please note that phone networks are currently very busy due to the global pandemic, and it is recommended that you attempt to connect at least fifteen minutes prior to the scheduled start time of the AGM.
+Please note that phone networks are currently busy, and it is recommended that you attempt to connect at least ten minutes prior to the scheduled start time of the AGM.

-Registered shareholders and duly appointed proxy holders who regard their physical attendance at the AGM as essential are asked to contact Lorna MacGillivray, Corporate Secretary at 416 304-9093 or email@example.com prior to 3:00 pm EDT on Tuesday, July 27, 2021 so that appropriate measures can be put in place to facilitate physical distancing and other precautions or alternative participation arrangements made to ensure the health and safety of all attendees.
-Maritime will follow the guidance and orders of Provincial and Federal public health authorities in that regard, including those restricting the size of public gatherings.
+Registered shareholders and duly appointed proxy holders who regard their physical attendance at the AGM as essential are asked to contact Lorna MacGillivray, Corporate Secretary at 416 304-9093 or email@example.com prior to 10:00 am EST on Tuesday, December 6, 2022 so that appropriate measures can be put in place to facilitate physical distancing and other precautions or alternative participation arrangements made to ensure the health of all attendees.

 About Maritime Resources Corp.